Sanglorian/orcus/Orcus Monsters - current.md

 > †	**Cull the Weak** (standard, encounter)
 > The legionnaire makes two *short sword* attacks against the same staggered opponent.
 > **Heart of the Legion**
-> When adjacent to at least two apefolk allies, the legionnaire receives a +1 power bonus to all defenses.
+> When adjacent to an ally, the legionnaire receives a +1 power bonus to all defenses.

 > #### Apefolk Infantry